chatwoot/docs/docs/self-hosted/configuration/features/integrations/twitter-channel-setup.md

 <img src={require('./images/twitter/setup-dev-env.jpg').default} width="450" alt="setup-dev-env" border="1px, 1px, 1px, 1px" />

-Provide a `Dev Environment Label`, this should be an alphanumeric string.
-Use the same string as `TWITTER_ENVIRONMENT` in Chatwoot.
+Provide a `Dev Environment Label`.
+This should be an alphanumeric string.
+Use the exact string as `TWITTER_ENVIRONMENT` in Chatwoot.

 ![dev-env](./images/twitter/dev-env.png)

-Once you do this, you will ready to use Twitter Channels.
-To connect your Twitter Account, follow this [guide](/docs/product/channels/twitter).
+Once you do this, you will be ready to use Twitter Channels.
+To connect your Twitter account, follow this [guide](/docs/product/channels/twitter).